-In science fiction, Rigel's name is on a a number of planets in the Star Trek universe, is mentioned in The Hitchhiker's Guide to the Galaxy, and also features in a number of novels, computer games and comic books.
+Rigel's name is popular in science-fiction.
+It's in the name of a number of planets in the "Star Trek" universe, is mentioned in "The Hitchhiker's Guide to the Galaxy," and is also featured in a number of other novels, computer games and comic books.

-Rigel's name comes from an Arabic phrase, Rijl Jauzah al Yusrā," which means, "The left leg of the Jauzah," according to Richard Hinckley Allen's "Star Names: Their Lore and Meaning."
-It is also sometimes translated as "the left leg of the giant," reportedly referring to the constellation Orion, of which Rigel forms a part.
-Rigel is more properly known as Beta Orionis.
+The name comes from an Arabic phrase, "Rijl Jauzah al Yusrā," which means, "The left leg of the Jauzah," according to Richard Hinckley Allen's book "Star Names: Their Lore and Meaning" (Dover Publications, 2013).
+The phrase is also sometimes translated as "The left leg of the giant," referring to the constellation Orion, which Rigel is a part of.
+Rigel is more properly (to astronomers) known as Beta Orionis.

 - Right ascension: 5 hours 14 minute 32.3 seconds